arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/00-Installation/macOS.md

 brew link python@3.8
 ```

 And you're done!
-Go back to the main menu and continue with setting up Git and GitHub in step 3.
+Go back continue with setting up Git and GitHub in step 3.

 ### MacOS M1 Setup